 - Acupuncture or acupressure: Targeting specific points may help stimulate labor.

-- Herbal remedies: Some herbs, like red raspberry leaf, are thought to prepare the body for labor.
+- Herbal remedies: Some herbs, like red raspberry leaf, are thought to help prepare the body for labor.

 Medical Induction Options and Considerations